-Written instruction from the parent are required for children who require special feeding arrangements, have food allergies and/or dietary restrictions.
+Written instructions from the parent/guardian are required for children who require special feeding arrangements, have food allergies and/or dietary restrictions.

-The instruction must be provided and agreed upon among the parent/provider/child care advisor.
-This may require that the parent supplies some or all of the food for the child.
+The instructions must be provided and agreed upon among the parent/guardian, Provider and Child Care Advisor.
+This may require that the parent/guardian supplies some or all of the food for the child.
+All food brought by the parent/guardian must be labelled.